haosulab/ManiSkill/examples/baselines/rfcl/README.md

 ```

 <!-- TODO (stao): note how this part can be optional if user wants to do action free learning -->
 Process the demonstrations in preparation for the learning workflow.
 We will use the teleoperated trajectories to train.
 Other provided demonstration sources (like motion planning and RL generated) can work as well but may require modifying a few hyperparameters.
+RFCL is extremely demonstration efficient and so we only need to process and save 5 demonstrations for training here.

 ```bash
 env_id="PickCube-v1"
 python -m mani_skill.trajectory.replay_trajectory \